 St. Thomas welcomes all people.
 However you understand yourself, and however you describe yourself is fine with us!
 Your background, race, gender, orientation and spiritual journey are welcomed and celebrated here.

-Please come as you are!
+Once we re-open for in-person worship, please come as you are!
 We wear anything from jeans, shorts and t-shirts to slacks and suits and dresses.
 Wear what feels comfortable to you.

 Free parking is available in four places around the church: